Battle of Atlanta: Aftermath

 were defeated by Confederate cavalry collectively under General Wheeler.
 Although the raids partially achieved their objective of cutting railroad tracks and destroying supply wagons, they were soon after repaired and supplies continued to move to the city of Atlanta.
 Following the failure to break the Confederates' hold on the city, Sherman began to employ a new strategy.
 He swung his entire army in a broad flanking maneuver to the west.
 Finally, on August 31, at Jonesborough, Georgia, Sherman's army captured the railroad track from Macon, pushing the Confederates to Lovejoy's Station.
 With his supply lines fully severed, Hood pulled his troops out of Atlanta the next day, September 1, destroying supply depots as he left to prevent them from falling into Union hands.
 He also set fire to eighty-one loaded ammunition cars, which led to a conflagration watched by hundreds.

-On September 2, Mayor James Calhoun, along with a committee of Union-leaning citizens including William Markham, Jonathan Norcross, and Edward Rawson, met a captain on the staff of Maj.
-Gen. Henry W. Slocum, and surrendered the city, asking for "protection to non-combatants and private property".
+On September 2, Mayor James Calhoun, along with a committee of Union-leaning citizens including William Markham, Jonathan Norcross, and Edward Rawson, met a captain on the staff of Major General Henry W. Slocum, and surrendered the city, asking for "protection to non-combatants and private property".
 Sherman, who was in Jonesboro at the time of surrender, sent a telegram to Washington on September 3, reading, "Atlanta is ours, and fairly won".
-He then established his headquarters there on September 7, where he stayed for over two months.
-On November 15, the army departed east toward Savannah, on what became known as "Sherman's March to the Sea".